Skip to Main Site Navigation Skip to Content Skip to Footer

 Apply to Participate in a Faculty Learning Community

-To register your interest in participating, fill out the Faculty Learning Community Registration Form by August 18.
+To register your interest in participating, fill out the Faculty Learning Community Registration Form, which will be posted here later this summer.
 Full-time and part-time faculty are welcome to apply.

 Please note that membership is not guaranteed, and funding is available to support up to 10 participants per learning community.
 If there are more registrants than spaces available, decisions will be made primarily on a first-come, first-served basis, with some attention to ensuring a diversity of disciplines and backgrounds.